sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 Chris Deotte who put together the datasets found some patient entries in both the 2019 and 2020 datasets.
 He highlighted these with a `-1` in the `tfrecord` column.
 The above code ensures these are not used for training.

 The model with external data performed slightly worse than the model using just the internal data.
+Due to this model taking longer (17.2 minutes) than just the internal data but not giving an improved performance I decided to stick to just the internal data.

 ## Parameter Refining